Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype: Prototype Electromagnetic Calorimeter

 \subsection{Light Collection}

 The light from the scintillating fibers was collected at the tower's front end (closer to the interaction point).
-Lightguides were epoxied to the front of the blocks, while aluminum reflectors were epoxied to the back.
-The lightguides consisted of UV transmitting acrylic with a trapezoidal shape (see Figure \ref{block_lightguides}), custom made by NN, Inc. A silicone adhesive was used to couple each lightguide to a 2$\times$2 array of silicon photomultipliers (SiPM).
+Light guides were epoxied to the front of the blocks, while aluminum reflectors were epoxied to the back.
+The light guides consisted of UV transmitting acrylic with a trapezoidal shape (see Figure \ref{block_lightguides}), custom made by NN, Inc.\footnote{NN, Inc., Precision Engineered Products Group, East Providence, RI~02914.} A silicone adhesive was used to couple each light guide to a 2$\times$2 array of silicon photomultipliers (SiPM).
 Each SiPM (Hamamatsu S12572-015P) had an active area of 3$\times$3 mm$^2$ containing 40K 15$\mu$m pixels, and had a photon detection efficiency of 25$\%$.
 The signals from each of the four SiPMs were summed to give a single output signal from each tower.
 More details about the electronics are given in Section \ref{sec:electronics}.
-Figure \ref{block_lightguides} shows an EMCal block equipped with lightguides and SiPMs.
+Figure \ref{block_lightguides} shows an EMCal block equipped with light guides and SiPMs.